-The Importance of Knowing the Difference Between Virtualization and Cloud Computing
+The Difference Between Virtualization And Cloud Computing

 Microsoft raised some eyebrows when Corporate VP Brad Anderson boldly proclaimed that, “Virtualizations is not cloud computing.”
 While this statement garnered a lot of buzz due to its timing – Anderson said this during the VMWorld annual event – that doesn’t make this statement any less true.

 It is critical to remember that the principle concepts behind both cloud computing and virtualization have been in practice for decades.
 It is only enormous leaps in PC hardware architecture and the reliability of the Internet that have brought these terms into the general public’s accepted technical vocabulary.
 Virtualization and cloud computing are major catalysts to flexibility and innovation in the deployment of business applications.
 However, they have been erroneously lumped together by the public and I’d like to take a moment to set the record straight.